ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-04-lbaas-create-L7/guide.en-ie.md

 ```
 #### Management via Horizon

-Horizon, the OpenStack web interface, offers a graphical view on the configuration of your cloud resources, including Load Balancers and L7 policies:
+Horizon, the OpenStack web interface, offers a graphical view on the configuration of your cloud resources, including Load Balancers and L7 policies.

-##### Navigation
+There are two ways to access the Horizon interface:

+- To log in with OVHcloud Single Sign-On: Use the `Horizon`{.action} link in the left-hand menu under "Management Interfaces" after opening your `Public Cloud`{.action} project in the [OVHcloud Control Panel](/links/manager).

+- To log in with a specific OpenStack user: Open the [Horizon login page](https://horizon.cloud.ovh.net/auth/login/) and enter the [OpenStack user credentials](/pages/public_cloud/compute/create_and_delete_a_user) previously created, then click on `Connect`{.action}.

-- In the Horizon dashboard, select "**Project > Network > Load Balancers**" to display the list of available Load Balancers.
+In the Horizon dashboard, select your `Project`{.action}<br>
+In the left menu, click on the `Network`{.action} tab and select `Load Balancers`{.action}.

 ##### Configuring L7 Policies

-### Configuring L7 Policies on a Load Balancer

-1. **Access the Load Balancer**:
+1\. **Access the Load Balancer**:

-   - Navigate to the Load Balancer you wish to configure and click on it to access its details.
+Navigate to the Load Balancer you wish to configure and click on it to access its details.

-2. **Managing Listeners**:
+2\. **Managing Listeners**:

-   - Find the listener to which you want to add L7 policies and click on it to access its details.
+Find the listener to which you want to add L7 policies and click on it to access its details.

-   - In the listener's details, locate and click on the `L7 policies` tab.
+In the listener's details, locate and click on the `L7 policies`{.action} tab.
 This tab lists all existing policies.

-   - To add a new policy, click on the `Create L7 Policy`{.action} button.
+To add a new policy, click the `Create L7 Policy`{.action} button.

-3. **Creating the L7 Policy**:
+3\. **Creating the L7 Policy**:

-   - You will be guided through a form to define:
+You will be guided through a form to define the following:

 - **Policy Name**: Assign a unique name to the policy.
 - **Action**: Choose the action that the policy should execute (e.g. REDIRECT_TO_URL, REDIRECT_TO_POOL, REJECT).
 - **Specific Conditions**: Define any specific criteria that must be met for the policy to be activated.

-4. **Adding Rules to the Policy**:
+4\. **Adding Rules to the Policy**:

-   - Once the policy is created, to add specific rules to this policy, return to the L7 policy details screen.
+Once the policy is created, to add specific rules to this policy, return to the L7 policy details screen.

-   - Click on `Add Rule`{.action} to set up the rules that will determine the specific conditions under which the policy will apply.
+Click on `Add Rule`{.action} to set up the rules that will determine the specific conditions under which the policy will apply.

-     - You will be prompted to specify criteria such as the type of condition (URI, Header, Cookie), the type of comparison (EQUAL_TO, STARTS_WITH, etc.), and the values to compare.
+You will be prompted to specify criteria such as the type of condition (URI, Header, Cookie), the type of comparison (EQUAL_TO, STARTS_WITH, etc.), and the values to compare.

-### Management Tools

-- **CLI (Command Line Interface)**: Ideal for those who prefer a scriptable and rapid approach to configuration management.
-- **Horizon (Graphical Interface)**: Perfect for those who favor an intuitive visual interface for navigation and configuration management.
-Horizon is particularly useful for users less familiar with command line operations.

-Whether you choose the CLI for its speed and flexibility in scripting, or Horizon for its ease of use and intuitive graphical interface, these tools significantly enhance your ability to finely manage incoming traffic on your applications deployed at OVHcloud.

-### Step 3: Automated Configuration with Terraform
+### Automated Configuration with Terraform

 Automated configuration with Terraform enables you to deploy and manage cloud resources declaratively, using configuration files in the HashiCorp Language (HCL) format.
 This simplifies the implementation of L7 policies for Load Balancers at OVHcloud.

 For more information on specific Terraform resources, consult the documentation for [L7 Policy](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/lb_l7policy_v2) and [L7 Rule](https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/lb_l7rule_v2).
-Here is a more detailed example of configuring an L7 policy with Terraform:
+Below is a more detailed example of configuring an L7 policy with Terraform.

-#### Prerequisites
+#### Requirements

 - **Installing Terraform**: Ensure you have Terraform installed on your machine.
 You can download the latest version of Terraform from the [official site](https://www.terraform.io/downloads.html).
 - **Configuring the OpenStack Provider**: Configure Terraform to use the OpenStack provider.
 You will need to provide your OVHcloud API credentials to enable Terraform to interact with your Public Cloud project.